Canon 77D vs Panasonic FZ2500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 77D and Panasonic Lumix DMC-FZ2500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 77D and the FZ2500 are recent models that are part of the current product line-up.
-The FZ2500 replaced the earlier Panasonic FZ1000, while the 77D followed on from the Canon T6s.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 77D and the Panasonic FZ2500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.